Exotic Dehn twists on sums of two contact 3-manifolds: Contact Dehn twists on spheres

-where the middle homotopy equivalence follows from the $h$-principle of Eliashberg and Mishachev\cite{EM}.
+where the middle homotopy equivalence follows from Theorem \ref{thm:EM} combined with Hatcher's Theorem \cite{hatchersmale}.
 The first assertion now follows.
 For the second assertion, we need to show that the generator $1 \in \pi_1 \mathrm{U}(1)$ maps to the class of the contact Dehn twist $\tau_{S_0}$ under the connecting map.

 We first describe the contact Dehn twist on $S_0$ more conveniently in terms of the coordinates on the ball $\mathbb{B}^3 = B \cup Y_0$.
 Recall that the standard contact structure on $\mathbb{B}^3$ is $\xi_{\mathrm{st}} = \mathrm{Ker}\alpha_{\mathrm{st}}$ where $\alpha_{\mathrm{st}} = dz + \frac{1}{2}xdy - \frac{1}{2}ydx$.
 Choose a smooth function $\theta : [0 , 1] \rightarrow [0, 2\pi]$ with $\theta = 0 $ near $0$ and $\theta = 2 \pi$ near $1$.
 Let $r^2 := x^2 + y^2 + z^2$ be the radius squared function on $\mathbb{B}^3$.
 Then the diffeomorphism of $\mathbb{B}^3$ given by